Jon M. Huntsman School of Business

 Professional MBA Programs

 Graduate assistantships, scholarships, and fellowships are available to outstanding on-campus students and are awarded on a competitive basis.
-Students who apply by February 1 will be considered for financial awards, which generally range between $1,600 and $5,000 for eight months.
+Students who apply by February 1 will be considered for financial awards, which generally range between $1,600 and $5,000.

 MBA Association (MBAA)